Table of Contents

 Transportation Management Software

-While an FMS focuses on freight shipping, a TMS covers transportation and logistics.
+While an FMS focuses on freight shipping, a TMS covers transportation and logistics, helping to optimize transportation operations.
+Additionally, transportation planning within a TMS plays a crucial role in optimizing shipment routes and selecting carriers.
 This includes your drivers, fleet, and third-party carriers.
 Oftentimes, this is where an FMS and TMS overlaps as they both have documentation, carrier management, and route optimisation features.

 Key features of a TMS include: